Brand Guidelines

 Wordmark, Gold

-Use the mark alone for small-scale touchpoints: social avatars, favicons, embroidery, sign hardware, monogram details.
-Use the wordmark when the mark is implied by context, such as inside a brochure spread or above a known map.
-The gold wordmark is reserved for hero moments: foil-pressed covers, etched signage, hardware finishes.
+Use the mark alone at small sizes: avatars, favicons, monogram details.
+Use the wordmark when the mark is already implied by context.
+The gold wordmark is for hero moments: site heroes, profile art, dark feature panels.

 Spacing & Sizing